Our Family’s Favorite Philadelphia Foods

 South Philly Street Food

 We stopped at Isgro’s Bakery on the way home from Philadelphia for excellent traditional cannoli.
-TT, the renegade, tried a cannoli-cream éclair.
+Tiny Traveler, the renegade, tried a cannoli-cream éclair.
 It was the size of her head, but over the course of the two-hour drive home she ate every crumb.

 Pin it for later!